nursethestrings/nursethestrings.github.io/README.md

 ## Code
 - Random
+  1. Music
+  2. Play
+  3. Games

 - Projects
   1. Health
   2. Housing
   3. Water
   4. Food
+  5. Communication

 **Bold** and _Italic_ and `Code` text will be added as the project evolves with my learning.
 For now, I also maintain: